Table of Contents

-Many Christian Zionists proclaim that only Jews have rights to land of Israel today, based on God’s promise to Abraham in Genesis 17:8.
+Many Christian Zionists claim that only Jews have divine right to the land of Israel today, based on God’s promise to Abraham in Genesis 17:8.
 They say that since God gave the land originally to Abraham’s seed, this means that modern Israelis have an unconditional right to that land.

 But God’s promise was conditional on their obedience to Him.
 In Exodus 19:5, God said to Israel, “If you will obey my voice indeed, and keep my covenant, then you shall be a peculiar treasure to me above all people: for all the earth is mine.”
-Thus, Israel’s being “a peculiar treasure … above all people” was conditional upon their obedience to God.
+Israel’s being “a peculiar treasure … above all people” was conditional upon their obedience to God.

-So, does the modern Jewish nation now have an unconditional right to that land because God originally gave it to their ancient forefathers?
+Does the modern Jewish nation now have an unconditional right to that land because God originally gave it to their ancient forefathers?
 The answer lies in whether the Jews as a nation accepted the Messiah or not.
 Sadly, the nation of Israel rejected God’s Son and crucified Him (Luke 23:33; John 19:18).

-For this reason, the modern Jewish nation does not have any divine right to the earthly land of Canaan.
+For this reason, the modern Jewish nation does not have any divine right to the earthly land of Israel.
 The only ones who will ultimately and eternally claim the Land of Israel and the whole world are those that have accepted the Lord Jesus Christ as Savior and Lord (Jews or Gentiles).
 The Bible affirms this truth, “if you belong to Christ, then are you Abraham’s seed, and heirs according to the promise” (Galatians 3:29).